 Another issue that I have experienced a few times during my design career is inappropriate clients.
-I always have tried to exude very professional behavior while working with customers, but there have been a few incidences in the past where male clients have been inappropriate or flirtatious in a way that a male designer counterpart would surely not experience on the same project.
-I have, at times, felt quite uncomfortable about this and sometimes have felt pressure to let these comments or behaviors slide in order to not risk losing the project.
+I always have tried to exude very professional behavior while working with customers.
+Still, there have been a few incidences in the past where male clients have been inappropriate or flirtatious in a way that a male designer counterpart would surely not experience on the same project.
+I have, at times, felt quite uncomfortable about this and sometimes have felt pressure to let these comments or behaviors slide in order not to risk losing the project.

-Of course, these are issues that many women (and men too) have faced in probably most fields of work and there is not always an easy answer.
-Personally, I have just tried to maintain a high bar of professionalism and re-route the conversations back to the work at hand.
-If the inappropriate behavior continues or escalates, then I would have to make the choice whether or not to discuss this behavior with the client or to remove myself from the project.
+Of course, these are issues that many women (and men too) have faced in probably most fields of work, and there is not always an easy answer.
+Personally, I have just tried to maintain a high bar of professionalism and re-route the conversations back to work at hand.
+If the inappropriate behavior continues or escalates, I would have to choose whether or not to discuss this behavior with the client or to remove myself from the project.

 Cesar St. Martin – Art Director